 I have just been referred by my GP with suspected cancer.
 Should I attend my diagnostic appointment?

 It is important for new symptoms that could be due to a new cancer diagnosis are assessed promptly.
 Please discuss with the clinical team at the hospital.
 In the event of any disruption, hospitals will always make decisions to prioritise tests for those most in need.

-- Use the NHS 111 online coronavirus service to find out what to do.
-Only call NHS 111 if you cannot get help online.
+- Only call NHS 111 if you cannot get help online

 - Make sure you tell the person you speak to about your WM and treatment.